zer0Kerbal/OnDemandFuelCells/GameData/OnDemandFuelCells/readme.md

 ### Changelog Summary
 *See ![ChangeLog](https://github.com/zer0Kerbal/ODFCr/blob/master/changelog.md) for full details of mod changes*
- #### 1.1.2.1 - Set SCE to AUX
-STATUS: *Release*
-  * [NEW][BUG 1.1.2.1a] AmpYear doesn't seem to recognize ODFC
-  * [NEW][BUG 1.1.2.0b] Kerbalism is not compatible with ODFC - Kerbalism developers have chosen to not integrate since they have their own version.
-  * [D][BUG 1.1.2.1b] `Found the problem, Bill left a torque converter, which was set to moar, in the innards.
-Plus Val thought it would be fun to hide her signature in the code of the FCOS (Fuel Cell Operating System).
-In doing so, she overwrote the code to remember the editor settings when translating over to flight.
-This has been fixed by moving her signature into another mod's code.
-She's still happy.`

 #### Known Issue Tracker
 * [NEW][BUG 1.1.2.1a] AmpYear doesn't seem to recognize ODFC